albertoqa/computer-vision/README.md

 computer-vision
 ===============

-computer vision assignments and tests
+computer vision test and some assignments